NEXT CENTRE EVENT

 CHEP is delighted to contribute, along with the Cambridge and Harvard Centres, to the new programme “Economic History, Climate, and the Environment”.

-If you wish to receive news about forthcoming CHEP events, please subscribe to our list here.
+If you wish to receive news about forthcoming CHEP events, please subscribe to our email list here.
+You can also follow the Cambridge, Harvard and Paris Centres on Bluesky.

 Centre for History and Economics